- Purchase the complete Expat Arrivals Berlin Guide (PDF)

-Expats looking for accommodation in Berlin will find themselves sifting through everything from left-over living spaces to the sleekest apartments money can buy.
-There's certainly accommodation for everyone in Berlin, with options ranging from homes amid Cold War-era East German high rises, the sophisticated neoclassical buildings of Prenzlauer Berg, or the experimental collectives of Kreuzberg.
+Expats looking for accommodation in Berlin will find a wide variety of options ranging from homes amid Cold War-era East German high rises, the sophisticated neoclassical buildings of Prenzlauer Berg, or the experimental collectives of Kreuzberg.

 For those fortunate enough to consider purchasing property, apartments in Berlin's cutting-edge central district of Mitte are somewhat reasonable; especially in comparison to the exorbitant sums paid for precious space in the likes of London or Paris.
-However, most of Berlin's population is too poor to purchase, and therefore the majority of the capital’s population rent property.
+However, most of Berlin's population is too poor to purchase property, and therefore the majority of the capital’s residents rent property.

 Types of property in Berlin

 Expats moving to Berlin will be pleased to find that few other European capitals have as much variety in terms of property.
 From old-world townhouses to Soviet-era apartment blocks, Berlin is home to a truly eclectic range of accommodation options.

 The standard of accommodation in Berlin is generally excellent.
 Even in buildings with a somewhat dated facade, one will find that the apartments themselves have either been superbly maintained or even completely modernised.
 Refurbished buildings with beautiful amenities are also plentiful but are naturally more expensive.

 Generally, accommodation in Berlin tends to be spacious.
 In fact, apartments tend to be around 40 percent larger in Berlin than in other European capitals.